 - Gasps or choking after a pause while sleeping

 - Irritability or depression

 - Frequently waking up to urinate

-- Sore throat or dry mouth in the morning
+- A sore throat or dry mouth in the morning

 Sleep Apnea Treatment